maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 To enable a variant in a map, you can place an "Extended Variant Trigger" in Ahorn.
 These have 3 options:
 - Variant: pick the variant you want to change
 - New Value: pick the value you want to set the variant to.
 Those are the internal values used by the mod:
-	- Gravity, FallSpeed, JumpHeight, SpeedX, DashSpeed, Friction, HyperdashSpeed, WallBouncingSpeed, DashLength, HiccupStrength: the value is the multiplier * 10 (for example, "12" will set the option to 1.2x).
+	- Gravity, FallSpeed, JumpHeight, SpeedX, DashSpeed, Friction, HyperdashSpeed, WallBouncingSpeed, DashLength, HiccupStrength, GameSpeed: the value is the multiplier * 10 (for example, "12" will set the option to 1.2x).
 		- The only exception is Friction (ground friction) and AirFriction, where 0 is actually 0.05x and -1 is 0x.
 	- Stamina: the value is the max stamina / 10 (for example, "20" will set max stamina to 200, the default value being 110).
 	- DashCount: the value is simply the dash count you want, -1 being the default behavior (depending on the inventory).